 - Babies with severe Vitamin deficiency can get muscle cramps, seizure and breathing difficulties.
 This problem is mainly due to low levels of calcium.

 - Children with severe deficiency may have soft skull and leg bones.
-“Bow legged” or curved leg is often a symptom of Vitamin D deficiency.
+“Bow legged” or curved leg is often a symptom of its deficiency.
 Children may also complain of bone pains and muscle weakness.
 This condition is known as rickets.

-- Vitamin D deficient children often have poor growth.
+- Its deficient children often have poor growth.
 Height is usually affected more than weight.
 Affected children also face difficulty in walking.

-- Children with Vitamin D deficiency may be teething late as the development of the milk teeth is affected.
+- Children with its deficiency may be teething late as the development of the milk teeth is affected.

-- Irritability is often due to Vitamin D deficiency.
+- Irritability is often due to its deficiency.